📚Knowledge base

 Users can generate summaries of their documents using available models, providing a concise overview of the content.
 The knowledge base interface allows for easy management of data chunks, including editing, disabling, or adding new chunks.
 This ensures that the stored information remains relevant and up-to-date.

-In summary, the knowledge base in ZBrain is designed to provide a comprehensive and flexible platform for data integration, storage, and retrieval.
-It underpins the effectiveness of ZBrain's AI applications, ensuring they deliver accurate, relevant, and context-specific responses.
+In summary, the knowledge base in ZBrain is designed to provide a comprehensive and flexible interface for data integration, storage, and retrieval.
+It underpins the effectiveness of ZBrain's AI applications and agents, ensuring they deliver accurate, relevant, and context-specific responses.

 Last updated